liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/06-configuring-sites/06-importing-exporting-pages-and-content.markdown

 Some naming collisions are handled automatically.
-For example, a collision occurs if the LAR you're importing and the Site both have a page with the same friendly URL. @product@ resolves the collision by adding a number to the end of the friendly URL and incrementing until there's no collision.
+For example, a collision occurs if the LAR you're importing and the Site both have a page with the same friendly URL. @sharepoint@ resolves the collision by adding a number to the end of the friendly URL and incrementing until there's no collision.
 Similarly, if importing a LAR into a Site causes a category name collision, the imported categories are automatically renamed.